HaikuTeam/docs/using-haiku/importing-figma-projects.md

 <br>

-#### WORKING WITH SLICES & FRAMES
+#### WORKING WITH SLICES & GROUPS

-Similar to [Sketch file support](/using-haiku/sketch-and-image-assets.md), Haiku only imports slices & frames from Figma.
-The easiest way to use slices in Figma is to use the slice tool to draw around the elements you want to work with in Haiku:
+Similar to [Sketch file support](/using-haiku/sketch-and-image-assets.md), Haiku imports slices, frames & groups from Figma.
+The easiest way to import assets from Figma to Haiku is to simply create a group.
+Alternatively, you can use the slice tool to draw around elements you want to work with:

 ![](/assets/figma-slice.gif)